Spikhalskiy/futurity/README.md

 ## Motivation

-You have an old code, which is asynchronous, but using pre Java 8 API and you want to convert Future to CompletableFuture to get full power of new api.
+You have an old code, which is asynchronous, but uses pre Java 8 API and you want to convert Future to CompletableFuture to get full power of the new api.

 It could be tricky and require update of dependencies.
 For example, if library that perform IO doesn't support nor CompletableFuture neither